mijyroid/HackUTD-toyota-app/README.md

 ### Comparison Tool
 Users can select up to 3 vehicles to compare side-by-side, viewing key specifications like price, year, mileage, MPG, drivetrain, seating capacity, and features in a single view.

+### Data Citation
+The inventory data can be found using the following link: `https://www.toyota.com/search-inventory/`.
+All data belongs to Toyota Motors.